amro/gibbon/README.markdown

 ### Batch Operations

 Any API call that can be made directly can also be organized into batch operations.
-Basically, your API interactions are wrapped into individual hashes and passed as an `Array` to the Batch endpoint.
-Each operation will be executed based on the parameters provided.
+Performing batch operations requires you to generate a hash for each individual API call and pass them as an `Array` to the Batch endpoint.

 ```ruby
 # Create a new batch job that will create new list members